PrettyPolistes/BGGN213-S19/README.md

 # bggn213

 Hello world!
 Jk, jk.
-This is some coursework for a sweet class I'm taking [BGGN-213 at UCSD](https://bioboot.github.io/bggn213_S19/).
+This is some coursework for a sweet class I'm taking [BGGN-213 at UC San Diego](https://bioboot.github.io/bggn213_S19/).